rabbitwerks/northstar-handymen-site/WORKLOG.md

 - Built out basic hero section on Home.vue
 - Built out navbar components: navbar, navitem
 - Built Hero section, What We Do section with 3 panels and anims
+- Hero section componentized

 ## 8/26/20

+- Finished What We Do section (main services)
+- Added drop-shadow to panels
+- Started on Customer Testimonies section
+- Main services has been componentized
+- Hyperlinked main service panels, no routes yet
+- Deleted hello world vue